nixpig/corkscrew/README.md

 ## API

-Currently implemented.
-This is a work in progress and open to change.
+> This is a work in progress and open to change.

 ```yaml
 - name: Required<string> # name of the host (can be any string, it's not used to build the actual request)